Simon-Yung/philippeBordonnet/en-GB/artwork.md

         title: Empreintes Végétales
         description: |
           Acrylic and Spray paint on Canvas (Châssis)
           120 x 150 cm.
           This Work was created in 2017

-          This Work is Hand-signed by the Artist
+          Work Hand-signed by the Artist
           Certificate of Authenticity

   - type: "footer"
     content: